lwerdna/workbench/sort-hierarchy-relation/README.md

 ### 2023-01-24 UPDATE
 For a [partially ordered set](https://en.wikipedia.org/wiki/Partially_ordered_set), you can form a graph where vertices are the elements and a directed edge exists between A and B when the relation holds.
 Next, remove all edges that could be rederived by transitivity (transitive reduction).
 The resulting graph is a [Hasse diagram](https://en.wikipedia.org/wiki/Hasse_diagram).

-With foreknowledge the Hasse diagram will be a tree, we can build it efficientlys by simply starting empty and inserting one element at a time.
+With foreknowledge the Hasse diagram will be a tree, we can build it efficiently by simply starting empty and inserting one element at a time.
 During insertion, you have to test the relation against elements down the depth of the tree, which is `log n`.
 There are `n` insertions so I think this whole algorithm is `O(n log n)`.

 A pedagogical implementation demonstrating the general case starts by building the graph from the elements and relations, then taking the [transitive reduction](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.dag.transitive_reduction.html), then testing if the result is a tree.
 If it's not, you can re-examine the data, or be tolerant and perhaps ignore every incoming edge after each vertex's first.
 Finally, traverse the tree pre-order.
 See [./test-intervals-networkx.py](./test-intervals-networkx.py) for a demonstration utilizing the graph library [NetworkX](https://networkx.org/).